ALavault/alavault.github.io/_posts/2020-06-02-music_tuto_2_rhythm.md

 The time signature of this song should remind you of a common dance : which one ?

-On a chart similar chart as above, note when the following instruments play : shaker, guitar, bass,
+On a similar chart as above, note when the following instruments play : shaker, guitar, bass,